These API's are currently only available in the latest RC builds.

 mesh.deinit()

 De-initialise Pymesh task.
 Any further Pymesh commands will return no answer.
-To use again Pymesh the LoRa.Mesh()
+To use again Pymesh the LoRa.Mesh() constructor has to be called.

 mesh.state()